makersacademy/chitter-challenge/README.md

 Code from sign_in_sign up web app from @dearshrewdwit (Edward Withers)

-All the Makers who I paired with on the Messenger app, I relied a lot on the code we wrote for this challenge.
+All the Makers who I paired with on the Messenger app, I referred to a lot on the code we wrote for this challenge.

 Code from the *MakersBnB* project that I worked on with @AlinaGoaga and @CelineKaslin - huge thanks to you both.